ubucon-asia/2022/content/news/2022-11-18-tickets-promotions/index.md

 If it's difficult for you to made your way to Seoul, Get a ticket for online attendee!
 Online registrations are available for free and provides access to BoF sessions via video calls and talks on Intl room with live streaming.

 ## Notes
-Note that iscounts are not applied for social events (conference dinner and group tour), but only for regular schedule tickets.
+Note that discounts are not applied for social events (conference dinner and group tour), but only for regular schedule tickets.

 ## Get a ticket!
 Made decision to participate?
 Time to grab your ticket!
 Click button below to get one today.